Can You Launch a Kayak From a Boat Ramp? 7 Tips!

 Yes, you can launch your kayak from a boat ramp!
 You may also launch from anywhere you have public or permitted access.
 If you’re in a State Park, there may be local regulations launching from the grass and not a ramp if your kayak is motor powered.

-Hitting the water by yourself or with friends is always filled with great anticipation, and using a crowded boat ramp can be challenging at times.
+Hitting the water by yourself or with friends is always filled with great anticipation, and using a crowded boat ramp can sometimes be challenging.
 Common sense is a huge part of sharing these launching points with other boaters, and using these seven tips will give you a leg up!

 If you’re interested in the best options for kayak carts, you can find them here!
 I use the C-Tug myself, a little higher-priced, but there are other good carts too!